Fine tuning my Swiss Itinerary

 Of course you could visit Geneva on the 14th

 .
-But there's so much to see and do at the Swiss Riviera
+But there's so much to see and do in the Swiss Riviera area

 , I'd rather spend the day there.

 My recommendation is always not to buy any tickets for mountain trips in advance